 This pops up in another work by Alan Moore, Promethea.
 There are several references to adversaries and events from Promethea's past that are never seen or elaborated upon.
 The Shadow Queen however is probably the most notable since she is referred to several times without any details about her nature or ambitions revealed to the audience.

-A Star Wars Republic comic showed a Geonosian hive on the ice world Zaadja where several Mandalorian corpses were embeded into the walls.
+A Republic comic showed a Geonosian hive on the ice world Zaadja where several Mandalorian corpses were embedded into the walls.
 At the time of writing both races had an alliance with the Confederacy which would rule out any logical reason.

 Writer Tristan Huw Jones would pepper his Tales of the TMNT stories with these, particularly when it came to characters.